fabmax/pubsub/README.md

 a particular channel receive the messages published in it.

 ##Features:
+* Messages can be broadcasted as well as being sent to a specific client
+* Auto-discovery of server nodes using dns-sd / zeroconf
+* Auto-nodes which can act as server or client, as required
 * Clients automatically recover from server connection loss
 * Two message de-/serialization codecs:
   * Google protocol buffers based for fast and bandwith efficient message serialization